OTHER COMMERCIAL BUSINESSES

 During the 1920s – 1950’s (accurate?) the Central Hall was leased to The Grange for their use.
 The Grange sponsored some well-loved Cowboy Shows with “real live” cowboys coming from as far away as Ellsworth and Bangor!

 Saturday night was “card night” where typically four to six couples played card games and had dessert.
-Couples included Katherine & Walter York, Del & Alberta Seavey, Fred & Esther Astbury, H. Pauline & Doc Woods, Helen & Paul Sylvester and John & Anne Clough.
+Couples included Katherine & Wallace York, Del & Alberta Seavey, Fred & Esther Astbury, H. Pauline & Doc Woods, Helen & Paul Sylvester and John & Anne Clough.

 Quieter forms of entertainment included listening to the radio many nights of the week – The Green Hornet, The Shadow, Inner Sanctum, FBI at Peace and War.